LeonardMH/namealizer/README.markdown

-# namealizer - A random word generator
+# namealizer - A random name generator

 The goal of namealizer is simple, to create a straightforward method for creating random collections of words.